phi-grib/cardioML/README.md

 In this repository we have included a jupyter notebook and example simulation results that demonstrate this idea.

-Regarding to data matrices correspond to simulations using modified O'Hara** version which have been produced by Jordi Llopis, Beatriz Trenor and Javier Saiz.
+Regarding to data matrices correspond to simulations using modified O'Hara** version which have been produced by Jordi Llopis, Beatriz Trenor and Javier Saiz at the Centro de Investigación e Innovación en Bioingeniería (Ci2B), Universitat Politècnica de València, Valencia, Spain

 - KrKsCaL.xlsx: This is data matrix for build the ML models.
 - APD90_12CiPA_drugs_IKrIKsICaL.xlsx: This excel contains the input and output values for CiPA compounds.